nardan8/RepData_PeerAssessment1/PA1_template.md

 ![  ](figure/figure-1.png)

-2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?
+**2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?**

 ```r
 # max average 5-minute interval steps count